actris-cloudnet/dataportal-docs/netcdf.md

     be aware of when using this variable.
 If there are references specific to this variable (i.e. those that would be inappropriate in the global
     <tt>references</tt> attribute) then include them here.
 Ideally this
-    attribute should start with "<tt>This variable contains...</tt>", such that it may be used as a general description of the variable for use with programs that generate automatic documentation from a netCDF file; for example, the detailed descriptions of variables on the <a href="/radar/cloudnet/data/products/iwc-Z-T-method.html">IWC product
-    page</a> were contained in <tt>comment</tt> attributes.
+    attribute should start with This variable contains...".
 Use complete sentences terminated with a full-stop/period so that extra comments can be easily appended.
 New line characters (ASCII code: decimal 10) should be used to break long lines.
 Note that the use of the plural <tt>comments</tt>
     has been deprecated.
   </dd>
-  <dt><tt>_FillValue</tt> and <tt>missing_value</tt></dt>
+  <dt><tt>_FillValue</tt></dt>
   <dd>
-    If the variable contains missing data (e.g. because an instrument was not working or the variable indicates cloud particle size but not cloud is present etc.) then both <tt>_FillValue</tt> and <tt>missing_value</tt>
-    should be present to indicate which value has been used to flag that no valid data are available.
+    If the variable contains missing data (e.g. because an instrument was not working or the variable indicates cloud particle size but not cloud is present etc.) then <tt>_FillValue</tt> should be present to indicate which value has been used to flag that no valid data are available.
 They must be of the same type as the variable itself.
-The use of two different attributes is an unfortunate consequence of the fact that older programs may only expect <tt>missing_value</tt>
-    while newer programs tend to use <tt>_FillValue</tt>.
   </dd>
   <dt><tt>source</tt></dt>
   <dd>